SolaceLabs/solace-ep-eclipse-plugin/README.md

 ## Installation

-The easiest way to install is to configure a new Update Site, pointing to the latest release hosted at `https://solace.dev/plugins`
+Configure a new Update Site, pointing to the latest release hosted at: `https://solace.dev/plugins`

 ### Help → Install New Software...
 ![Click on "Install New Software"](readme-assets/install-new-software.png)